What is painting restoration?

 The structure of an oil painting on canvas

 Oil paintings are made up of a number of layers, the first (or bottom) of which is the canvas.
 The canvas is usually made up of linen or flax which has been primed with glue to reduce the absorbency of the canvas before it’s been primed.
 It’s then stretched over a wooden frame, which allows wedges to be attached allowing the canvas to be re-tensioned over time.

 Then the canvas is primed, this is the second layer.
 What primer the painter uses depends on the medium they’re going to use.
 Lead white pigment was previously used for oil painting as the oil paint binds well with it.
 More recently, faster drying acrylic substances have been developed for artists to use instead.

 The final is varnish.
-Varnish is used as a top coat for the oil painting and brings all the layers of paint together as well as protecting them.
+This is used as a topcoat for the oil painting and brings all the layers of paint together as well as protecting them.
 Varnish can also be used to separate layers of paint and is used during painting restoration to separate any touching up of the painting that’s required, to make sure that the restoration is fully reversible for their client.

 In some cases, Turner can be used as a layer of varnish in between layers of an oil painting to allow fine details to be painted in with watercolours.
 After which, the artist generally applies more oil glazes before the final varnish coat.

 Sometimes, an extra layer of varnish is applied on top of a dirty painting as a way to freshen it up.
 As a result, many old paintings can have several layers of dirt trapped between varnish layers.
 Varnishing over surface dirt on a painting is not something that is advised.
 If your painting gets dirty you’re much better off getting your painting cleaned and replacing the top layer of varnish if required.